-Vaccines help prepare the body’s immune system to fight the invasion of disease-causing organisms.
+Vaccines help prepare the petbody’s immune system to fight the invasion of disease-causing organisms.
 Vaccines contain antigens, which look like the disease-causing organism to the immune system but don’t actually cause disease.
-When the vaccine is introduced to the body, the immune system is mildly stimulated.
-If a dog is ever exposed to the real disease, his immune system is now prepared to recognize and fight it off entirely or reduce the severity of the illness.
+When the vaccine or shot is introduced to the body, the immune system is mildly stimulated.
+If a pet is ever exposed to the real disease, his immune system is now prepared to recognize and fight it off entirely or reduce the severity of the illness.

 To protect your pet from contagious diseases, keep your pets essential vaccinations up-to-date.
 This is important even if your pet is kept mostly indoors.
 Many contagious diseases are airborne and your pet could easily be exposed through an open window or even a short walk around the block.
 Boarding facilities, dog parks and the groomers are all places where your pet is likely to be exposed to contagious diseases.
 It is also important to keep in mind that vaccinations take a few days to a few weeks to become effective after the shot is given.

 It’s important to remember that not all vaccines are 100% effective; a vaccinated pet may not develop adequate immunity and can become ill.
 However, the benefits of vaccination far outweigh the risks.
 When vaccinated, pets are protected against life-threatening diseases.

 For more information please click on one of the following buttons: